mounirabcire/page-transitions/README.md

 - `Framer Motion`

 ## Process 💭
-I learned how to make cool page transition animations by watching a tutorial video.
-Then, I figured out how they work and recreated them based on what I understood.
+I learned how to make cool page transition animations by watching tutorial videos.
+Then, figuring out how they work and recreated them based on what I understood.

 ## Learnings 📚